 Sure.
 Character is significant because it makes the story relatable.
 We follow the character's journey.
 Plot gives the story a structure.
 It has a beginning, middle, and end.
 Setting creates the mood.
 For example, in a horror short story, a spooky old house as the setting adds to the fear factor.

-Character is the people in the story.
+Sure.
+The six elements of a short story are character, setting, plot, conflict, theme, and point of view.
+Character refers to the people or animals in the story.
 Setting is the time and place.
-Plot is what happens.
+Plot is the sequence of events.
 Conflict is the problem or struggle.
 Theme is the main idea.
-Point of view is who is telling the story.
+Point of view is the perspective from which the story is told.